Eclipse JKube introduction: Java tools and plugins for Kubernetes and OpenShift

 Building the container image

-Once you’ve compiled and packaged your application (mvn clean package
+Once you’ve compiled and packaged your application by running the mvn clean package

-Note: If you are using Minikube as a target cluster, you can share your cluster’s Docker registry: eval $(minikube docker-env)
+If you are using Minikube as a target cluster, you can share your cluster’s Docker registry by running eval $(minikube docker-env)

-By running the following command, you will instruct JKube to build a Docker image for your Maven project:
+You can instruct JKube to build a Docker image for your Maven project by running the following command:

-If however, you need to push your image, you’ll most probably need to configure your image’s name.
+If however, you need to push your image, you’ll most probably need to configure your resulting image name.
 You can do so very easily using a Maven property:

 You can now run the Maven goal to push your image: